 The success of today’s booming biometrics industry resides in its promise to rapidly measure an objective, truthful, and core identity from the surface of a human body, often for a mixture of commercial, state, and military interests.
 Yet, feminist communications scholar Shoshana Amielle Magnet has described this neoliberal enterprise as producing “a cage of information,” a form of policing, surveillance, and structural violence that is ableist, classist, homophobic, racist, sexist, and transphobic.

 Biometric machines often fail to recognize non-normative, minoritarian persons, which makes such people vulnerable to discrimination, violence, and criminalization: Asian women’s hands fail to be legible to fingerprint devices; eyes with cataracts hinder iris scans; dark skin continues to be undetectable; and non-normative formations of age, gender, and race frequently fail successful detection.
 These examples illustrate that the abstract, surface calculations biometrics performs on the body are gross, harmful reductions.

-	Support: Eyebeam, Techné Institute for Arts and Emerging Technologies @ University at Buffalo
+- Supported by Eyebeam and Techné Institute for Arts and Emerging Technologies, University at Buffalo